vippsas/vipps-developers/developer-resources/portal.md

 ## How to find a sales unit

 Select *Utvikler* from the sidebar, and select the *API-keys* tab.
-You should see all your company's sales units.
+You should see all your sales units.

 Select either *Production* or *Test*, depending on the type of keys you need.